 Liz Dong, Wheaton, IL

 Having been welcomed into the Church and introduced to Jesus as a young immigrant from China, Liz is passionate about seeing more churches welcoming the stranger in Christ’s name.
-Liz holds a BA from Northwestern University and is currently pursuing graduate studies at the University of Chicago Booth School of Business.
 She serves as the Midwest Mobilizer for the Evangelical Immigration Table, and the Bibles, Badges and Business for Immigration Reform Coalition.
-Liz enjoys hiking, camping and just about anything outdoors.
+Liz is a graduate of Northwestern University and the University of Chicago Booth School of Business.
+She enjoys hiking, camping and just about anything outdoors.

 Diana Giron, Cambridge, MA